-o Introduce the idea of an ideal observer that models "external variability" and makes the best guesses, in the sense of minimizing error rate.
+o Introduce the idea of an ideal observer that models "external variability" inherent to the generative process.
+The ideal observer makes the best guesses with respect to some performance goal, such as minimizing error rate.

 Our generalization of the ideal observer assumes that to minimize error, a decision should choose the most probable signal (e.g. switch setting) given a measurement.
 The jargon is that the ideal makes a decision that maximizes the "posterior probability".